 • Questions are asked and received in real time, covering the following areas of law:-

-o Financial: ask a lawyer about debt or bankruptcy;
+o Financial: ask a bankruptcy attorney about debt or chapter 13 bankruptcy;

 o Family: ask a lawyer about divorce, custody, or child support;

 o Traffic: ask a lawyer about an accident, ticket, or drink driving charge;

 o Government: ask an article 116 attorney about an immigration or citizenship problem;

 o Disputes: ask a lawyer about a personal injury claim or defence